fcabissi/useful-stuff/pyenv-for-wsl.md

 3. Verify that the above steps executed correctly by running `python -V`.
 The output of that command should be the installed Python version.

 That's it!
 You now have a clean version of Python installed on your Windows machine with WSL.
 To learn about more advanced commands for pyenv, [please take a look at their docs](https://github.com/pyenv/pyenv).

+If you'd like to get set up with virtual environments in your new pyenv-enabled WSL, check out my instructions [here](https://github.com/fcabissi/useful-stuff/blob/master/pyenv-virtual-environments.md).